aliu39/112-Spelunky-Term-Project/README.md

 searching for an exit before his torches run out, and he is lost in darkness.

 Visual inspiration taken from the popular game Spelunky.
 Project explores cellular automaton and flood-fill/path-finding algorithms, which are used to generate a unique, random map with each playthrough.
-Game physics and animations done through the PyGame engine.
+Game physics and animations are self-implemented using the PyGame library.